 All carrier oils are interchangeable, depending on availability, and your preferences and skin type.
 This blog will help you decide which one will suit your skin type best.

-In most cases coconut oil can be left out and replaced with shea butter and a carrier oil of choice (at a ratio of 50/50).
+In most cases coconut oil (the type that solidifies) can be left out and replaced with shea butter and a carrier oil of choice (at a ratio of 50/50).

 These can be substituted with whatever you prefer to use or have on hand.
 Read this blog for more info on essential oils, plus blends inspiration.

 It’s best you stick to my suggestions for this one.
 I have chosen the form of magnesium that I believe to be best suited to each recipe.

 While I personally always prefer glass over plastic, sometimes glass isn’t the best option, particularly around children and slippery surfaces like bathtubs, showers and kitchen sinks.
 Plastic use is controversial when using essential oils, however, in the dilution rates suggested in my recipes, they should be fine (and if you’re still not convinced, think of mainstream products containing essential oils that are packaged in plastic).
 When storing in plastic, choose PET or HDPE plastic.
 Ultimately, the choice is yours.

 What size do I need?

 Deciding what size packaging to use takes a little forethought.
 Look at the recipe and how much it yields, and compare it to the packaging you have.
 I suggest making all recipes in a bowl first, so you can be sure you have the capacity to add all ingredients and combine, before pouring it into your container of choice.
 There is nothing worse than adding four ingredients to a bottle and then realising your final ingredient won’t fit!
 Of course, some recipes are just easier to make straight in the bottle or jar.
 Make this decision for yourself once you’ve read through the recipe in its entirety.